LienFinance/lien-zinc-RD/README.md

 ### [IMPORTANT]

-If you encounter these errors, the Zinc demo server is not available (offline).
+If you encounter these errors, the Zinc demo server is not available.

 503 Service Temporarily Unavailable /
 502 Bad Gateway